NCAS-CMS/cfa-conventions/source/cfa.md

-this by setting the NetCDF User’s Guide (NUG) [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspect of the file structure and metadata.
+this by setting the NetCDF User’s Guide (NUG) [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
 For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.